recette-lemon/DiscordTheme/README.md

 ## Update

-To update just run the `updater.sh`.
+To update just run `updater.sh`.
 If it fails or breaks the theme just re-download the zip.

 ## Uninstall

-To uninstall just run the `uninstall.sh`.
+To uninstall just run `uninstall.sh`.

 ## Features